T20 World Cup: Rahul Dravid revels in India – and Suryakumar Yadav’s – consistency as semis beckon

 The ICC Men’s T20 World Cup produced upsets, sprung up rollercoasters and caused heartbreaks since the very first match when Namibia upset Asia Cup winners Sri Lanka.
 The trend continued in the First Round of the Group Stages when Scotland and Ireland both defeated two-time champions West Indies.
 Things were taken up a notch in the Super 12 stage when Ireland stunned England, Zimbabwe defeated Pakistan in a last-ball thriller and Netherlands beat South Africa, knocking the Proteas out of the tournament.

 Meanwhile, India finished the Super 12 stage as the only team with four victories.
 While that can be attributed to a bit of luck, with no washouts involved in their games, it can also be attributed to the team’s consistency.
-Factor in the only team team that they lost was the then form-team South Africa who were looking like favourites to top the table, they were generally at a good level throughout.
+Factor in the only match that they lost was against the then form-team South Africa, who were looking like favourites to top the table, India were generally at a good level throughout.

 Treating oppositions the same